If NOT this or that

 which returns "x" when B6 contains anything except "red" or "green", and an empty string ("") otherwise.
 Notice the OR function is not case-sensitive.

-In the example shown, we simply want to "mark" or "flag" records where the color is not either red OR green.
-In other words, we want to check cells in column B, and then take action if they contain a value other than t"red" or "green".
+In the example shown, we want to "flag" records where the color is NOT red OR green.
+In other words, we want to check the colors in column B, and take a specific action if the color is any value other than "red" or "green".
 In D6, the formula were using is this:

-This snippet will return TRUE if the value in B6 is not "red" OR not "green" and FALSE if not.
+OR will return TRUE if B6 is "red" or "green", and FALSE if B6 contains any other value.

 Since we want to flag items that pass our test, we need to take an action when the result of the test is TRUE.
 In this case, we do that by adding an "x" to column D. If the test is FALSE, we simply add an empty string ("").
 This causes an "x" to appear in column D when the value in column B is either "red" or "green" and nothing to appear if not.*